-Many adults enjoy some bourbon, a craft beer or glass of wine at the end of a long day or during dinner.
+Many adults enjoy a bit of bourbon, a craft beer or a glass of wine at the end of a long day or during dinner.

-For some people, however, drinking can become a problem if it becomes less of a social event and more of an uncontrollable need.
+For some people, however, drinking can develop into a problem if it becomes less of a social event and more of an uncontrollable need.

-April is Alcohol Awareness Month, dedicated to increasing understanding of alcoholism and alcohol-related problems.
+April is Alcohol Awareness Month, dedicated to increasing the understanding of alcoholism and alcohol-related problems.

-Those who start drinking alcohol before age 15 are five times more likely to abuse alcohol than those who first drink at age 21 or older.
-That’s why it’s important to spread the word to young people as well as adults about the dangers of alcohol misuse.
+Those who start drinking before age 15 are five times more likely to abuse alcohol than those who first drink at age 21 or older.
+That’s why it’s important to spread word about the dangers of alcohol misuse to young people as well as adults.

 Seven questions to consider

-The National Council on Alcoholism and Drug Dependence encourages teens and others to ask themselves these seven questions to find out if drinking is a problem for them:
+The National Council on Alcoholism and Drug Dependence encourages teens and others to answer these seven questions to find out if drinking is a problem for them:

-- Do you ever drink immediately after you have a problem at home or at school?
+Do you ever drink immediately after you have a problem at home or school?

 A “yes” answer to any of these questions means a person could be headed for a problem.